 Although RFPs are a prevalent standard in the business world, they still lead to a lot of confusion for many.
 That's why we've put together this guide on RFPs, complete with:

-- RFP Definition

-- Who requests RFPs
+- Definitions

 - Ways to decide if an RFP is necessary

 - Benefits of RFPsv

 - The 4-step RFP process

 - What to include in an RFP

-- RFP template
+- A template

-- Best practices for submitting proposals
+- Best practices for submitting vendors

 - Additional resources

 What is an RFP?